photo credit Rachael Nelson

-Family pictures by Rachael Nelson.
-I like the candid shots, where you can see some personality coming through (or Amber sticking out her tongue).
+I love the candid shots where you can see some personality coming through.
+For example, here's big brother with baby sister on his shoulders and Amber sticking out her tongue.

 We love doing them outdoors.
 It feels less staged, and it's fun for the kids to be able to run around at a park.
 In October we had some beautiful golden colors.
 There's a mellow light about an hour before sunset.
 My photographer friends know these kinds of things, but this was something I just learned a few years ago.
 We went to Highland Glen park, right by Lone Peak high school.
 There were at least four other families doing pictures there, taking advantage of the scenery and the late afternoon light.